 - ✓ Inspect pipe lengths and fittings for unacceptable cuts, gouges, deep scratches or other deleterious defects.
 Damaged products should not be used. - ✓ Remove surface damage at pipe ends that could compromise the joining surfaces or interfere with fusion tools or equipment. - ✓ Be sure all required tools and equipment are on site, in proper working order and fueled up. - ✓ The pipe and fitting surfaces where tools and equipment are fitted must be clean and dry to facilitate proper fusion and avoid contaminating fusion machine parts.
+Do not use the facer to remove contamination.
 Guidance on proper cleaning of PE pipe before fusion is given in ASTM F2620 Appendix X1.
 Use clean, dry, lint-free, non-synthetic (cotton) cloths, or paper towels, to remove dirt, snow, water and other contamination.
-Before installing the pipe in the fusion machine, 90% or greater isopropyl alcohol may be used to to remove bar oil from cut pipe ends or clean extremely dirty pipe before facing.
-The use of alcohol after facing the pipe ends is not recommended since a properly faced surface should be pure.
-If isopropyl alcohol is used to clean the pipe, it must be rinsed clean with water and dried thoroughly with clean, dry, lint-free, non-synthetic (cotton) cloths on the pipe ends, ID, and OD. - ✓ Shield heated fusion equipment and surfaces from inclement weather and winds.
+If contamination was transferred to the pipe ends during cleaning (soap) or cutting, before installing the pipe in the fusion machine, 90% or greater isopropyl alcohol or acetone shall be used to clean the contamination; allow the pipe to dry thoroughly before facing.
+The use of alcohol or acetone after facing the pipe ends is not recommended since a properly faced surface should be pure. - ✓ Shield heated fusion equipment and surfaces from inclement weather and winds.
 A temporary shelter over fusion equipment and the fusion operation may be required. - ✓ Relieve tension in the line before making connections. - ✓ When joining coiled pipe, making an s-curve between pipe coils can relieve tension.
 In some cases, it may be necessary to allow pipe to equalize to the temperature of its surroundings.
 Allow pulled-in pipes to relax for several hours to recover from tensile stresses. - ✓ Pipes must be correctly aligned before making connections. - WARNING Impact Hazard Do not bend pipe into alignment against open butt fusion clamps.
 The pipe may spring out and cause injury or damage.
 Pipe must be aligned before placing it into butt fusion equipment.